Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 9. Lindau

 Lindau is an island on the eastern side of Lake Constance, Europe’s third-largest lake, bordered by Austria and Switzerland.
 It is connected to the mainland by two bridges.
 This German vacation destination boasts the charming beauty of a medieval town with extraordinary natural beauty.
-Highlights include traditional German foods, Lindau harbor, lighthouse, old town charm, butterfly island, and water sports.
+Highlights include traditional German foods, Lindau harbor, lighthouse, old town charm, Butterfly Island, and water sports.

 Highlights:

-• Traditional German foods, Lindau harbor, lighthouse.
+• Traditional German foods, Lindau harbor, and the lighthouse.

 • Old town charm, butterfly island, water sports.